LinuxCommandLibrary

 Create a context using a specific Docker endpoint

-$ docker context create [my_context] --docker "host=[tcp://remote-host:2375]"
+$ docker context create [context_name] --docker "host=[tcp://remote-host:2375]"

 copy

-Create a context based on the DOCKER_HOST environment variable
+Create a context based on the $DOCKER_HOST environment variable

-$ docker context create [my_context]
+$ docker context create [context_name]

 copy